 - the position of the command in the menu,

 - the parameters required by the command,

 - important notes regarding the use of Alt and Anchor modifiers (see Sections 2.5 and 2.7),

 - a description of the command,

 - a pictorial explanation (click on the >>> sign for more illustrations).

-In our case, we see that the sought command is Line: 2 objects.
+In our case, we find that the right command is Line: 2 objects.
 A right click on the Description part activates the command (when Sketch mode).